 (k) And, generally, concerning all contracts, torts, questions or disputes of any kind relating to petroleum leases or licenses to prospect or permits to explore, or to prospecting for petroleum, or producing or obtaining petroleum, or to any matter in respect whereof jurisdiction is elsewhere by this Act conferred upon the court or the warden, whether the parties thereto are or are not engaged in exploring or prospecting for petroleum, or in carrying on operations for the purpose of producing or obtaining petroleum.

-[Section 85 amended by No. 8 of 1940 s.
+[Section 85 amended: No. 8 of 1940 s.
 40; No. 66 of 1954 s.
 23.]

 86. Recovery of penalties